-The Career Development Office offers career guidance to support students, freshman through senior year, and beyond.
-The office prepares students to market themselves to employers for jobs, internships, and full-time careers.
+The Career Center offers career guidance to support graduate students in Macomb, the Quad Cities, and online during their time at WIU and beyond.
+The center prepares students to market themselves to employers for jobs, internships, and full-time careers.
 Services include assistance with job searching, career exploration, resume and cover letter building, mock interviews, creating LinkedIn accounts, and transitioning to the workplace.
-Our office has a Skype room for students to conduct online and telephone interviews with employers.
-Students and alumni have access to our online Handshake career development system to post their resume, search for jobs, and connect with employers.
-Career exploration and preparation courses are offered each semester for credit.
-The office has a closet of clothing that students may take if they need professional attire.
+The Career Center has an Interview Room for students to conduct online and telephone interviews with employers.
+Students and alumni have access to our online Handshake (wiu.joinhandshake. com) career development system to post their resumes, search for jobs, and connect with employers.
+The center has a closet of clothing that students may take if they need professional attire.
 Career fairs are offered each semester for face-to-face interaction with employers.
 More information can be found on their website wiu.edu/careers.

-Center for International Affairs
+Center for Global Studies

-The Center for International Affairs administers and coordinates activities and programs designed to encourage international and cross-cultural understanding, as well as to prepare graduates to effectively live and work in an interdependent, global community.
-The Center oversees study abroad programs; comprehensive orientation for new international students; recruitment; educational programs; international academic partnerships; special activity programming; and ongoing support for the specific needs of international students.
+The Center for Global Studies office administers and coordinates international activities and programs designed to encourage international and cross-cultural understanding, as well as to prepare graduates to effectively live and work in an interdependent, global community.
+The Center for Global Studies oversees study abroad programs; comprehensive orientation for new international students; recruitment; educational programs;

+international academic partnerships; special activity programming; and ongoing support for the specific needs of international students.

 The University participates in formal exchange programs-for both faculty and students-with distinguished colleges and universities overseas.
-An ongoing program of intensive courses in ESL is offered by Western's English as a Second Language (WESL) Institute for non-native English speakers.

-The Center for International Affairs provides a variety of opportunities for students to learn about different cultures.
-Programs include the Conversation Partners program for international students and American partners; International Neighbors program, in which American families offer friendship and hospitality to international students; Cultural Cafés, where international students share cuisine and information from their home countries; the annual International Bazaar held each spring where the campus and surrounding community can learn about various cultures and sample traditional cuisine: and International Coffee Hours. where students share information about their coffee or tea cultures and offer original coffee or tea from their countries
+The Center for Global Studies provides a variety of opportunities for students to learn about different cultures.
+Programs include the Conversation Partners program for international students and American partners; International Neighbors program, in which American families offer friendship and hospitality to international students; Cultural Cafés, where international students share cuisine and information from their home countries; the annual International Bazaar held each spring where the campus and surrounding community can learn about various cultures and sample traditional cuisine: and International Coffee Hours. where students share information about their coffee or tea cultures and offer original coffee or tea from their countries.